ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/astrogator/IScriptingCalcObjectCollection.rst

 IScriptingCalcObjectCollection
 ==============================

-.. py:class:: IScriptingCalcObjectCollection
+.. py:class:: ansys.stk.core.stkobjects.astrogator.IScriptingCalcObjectCollection

    object

    The list of calc objects that the script can interact with.

-.. py:currentmodule:: ansys.stk.core.stkobjects.astrogator
+.. py:currentmodule:: IScriptingCalcObjectCollection

 Overview
 --------